nikandlv/use-ontype/README.md

 Delay is the interval which we check if user is still typing or not. `default: 1000ms`

+## Todo

+- need to clean the example file, its quite messy

 # The Licence

 DO WHAT EVER YOU WANT!